Thomas J. Hatem Memorial Bridge: Operations

 The bridge, named the Susquehanna River Toll Bridge, opened to traffic on August 28, 1940.
 The obsolete double-decker bridge was later demolished (there was an effort to keep it for local traffic, but then its steel was taken for the war effort).
 The first toll collectors at the bridge were all men; this changed as World War II drew men to military service and women took over traditionally male-dominated jobs.

 Exact-change lanes were a novelty in toll collection when they were installed at the bridge in 1958.
 Their contribution to efficient toll collection was overshadowed in 1976 with the introduction of AVI (Automatic Vehicle Identification) decals.
 AVI works on the same principle as automated checkouts at retail stores, and the decal itself looks like a large universal-product code symbol commonly found on many items.

 The bridge was renamed after Thomas J. Hatem died in 1985 at age 59; the official renaming took place in May 1986.

 In 1991, a one-way toll collection system was introduced, and the $8.00 toll is now collected in the eastbound direction only.
 The barcode decal, for $10, is no longer issued.
 Motorists may purchase the Thomas Hatem Bridge Plan for a Maryland E-ZPass.
 This plan costs $20 for 12 months' unlimited use.
-In April 2019, MDTA announced that the bridge will become a cashless toll facility by October 2019.
-With this system, customers without E-ZPass will pay using video tolling.
+In April 2019, MDTA announced that the bridge would become a cashless toll facility by October 2019, with drivers not equipped with E-ZPass paying their tolls using video tolling.
 Cashless tolling began on the bridge on October 16, 2019.

 In 2012, Harford Transit introduced bus service across the bridge, linking Havre de Grace and Perryville.

 Bicycles were long prohibited on the bridge, which lacks a safe shoulder.
 On July 1, 2016, the bridge opened to bicyclists, along with lights to warn drivers about bicycles in the travel lanes.
 Initially, bicyclists were allowed to use the bridge all week long, with limited hours on weekdays, but since September 6, 2016, bicycle passage has been restricted to weekends, holidays, and other designated dates.
 Bicycle usage in the first two months was minimal, but Maryland officials said the change was unrelated.